 it attracts the social.
 It invites interaction and invention.
 The SI of BD is often crowd-sourced.

-The above properties are what make the SI of BD so generative and seemingly autonomous.
+The above properties are what make the SI of BD so generative and sometimes apparently autonomous or even 'intelligent.'.
 They are also what make it (its composition and effects) so unpredictable.
 Practitioners in our domains just want to use BD to learn more about how to cure diseases, manage waste, know the population but these new forms of the social emerge as often unintended and unpredicted / predictable side-effects.
 All of which poses problems for an Ethic of Care.

-Specificity of Social Intelligence

 The SI of BD knows and does different things in each of our domains:

 In genomics, the Social Intelligence of genomics Big Data opens new horizons for knowing (about) life.
 Indeed the life sciences (and life itself) are becoming more and constituted through the Social Intelligence of (NGS) BD.
-The goal in genomics/the life sciences is to harness the SI of genomics to yield increasingly accurate knowledge about life.
+The goal in genomics/the life sciences is to harness SI of genomics to re-configure knowledge of living things in ways that re-configure biopolitical practices and institutions (e.g. healthcare, social care, agriculture, etc.).

 The Social Intelligence of interest in National Statistics is how BD knows the population and how well it knows it.
 The SI of BD from a variety of sources is being used to know populations.
 The question for ONS is whether and how to use the SI of BD to create official statistics worthy of the name.